S3 EP7: Emma Doran

 So I was like, oh, here we go.
 So I'm outside.

-All right, this will sort itself out.
+I'm like, this will sort itself out.

-And the photographer isn't there.
+I did the photographer isn't there.
 He's late.

 So then they kind of take pity on me.
-They're like, well, you can come inside and wait if you want.
+They're like, Well, you can come inside and wait if you want.

-I was like, oh, thanks so much.
+I was like, Oh, thanks so much.

 And then the photographer guy comes, but he's like 20 minutes late.
-And he said, sorry, I was late.
+And he said, Sorry, I was late.

-as she pilots the Lewis through the streets of Dublin what I want to know here is very often when a broadsheet wants a photo of you as David had already in this case they'll be like a bar we'll put them in a bar they want a a classic looking Dublin bar in the background.
+as she pilots the Lewis through the streets of Dublin.
+What I want to know here is very often when a broadsheet wants a photo of you, as David had already in this case, they'll be like a bar.

 I'm in a more kind of like bar bistro bar.
 A lady bar.